Do I need to complete a tax return?

 If you complete a SA tax return, you include all your taxable income, including sources from which you have had tax deducted already, and any capital gains.
 You also claim any tax allowances or reliefs that you are entitled to on the tax return.

-Many pensioners in the UK pay tax through their pension providers’ systems and are not required to submit a tax return.
-You may, however, need to complete a tax return because your tax affairs are complicated in some way, for example by having a source of untaxed income (e.g. the state pension).
+Many pensioners in the UK pay tax through Pay As You Earn and are not required to submit a tax return.
+You may, however, need to complete a tax return because your tax affairs are complicated in some way, for example by having a source of untaxed income (for example, the state pension).

 If you file SA tax returns to HMRC, you are said to be ‘in’ or ‘within’ SA.
 This is because if your circumstances are such that you are required to file an SA return, HMRC will continue to issue you one to complete year on year, unless they are notified otherwise.